afinner/STEMMA-Hackathon-Team1/README.md

 ```
 The full dataset is available as two 40 mb raw csv files:

-I don't have permission to share.
-You could contact [STEMMA](https://stemma.universityofgalway.ie/) to request data?
+I don't have permission to share these files.
+You could contact [STEMMA](https://stemma.universityofgalway.ie/) to request the data?

 ### 📂 Step 2: Run the CSV Pipeline